-Insurance youth apprentices must complete a total of 10 competencies.
-Nine of the competencies must be from the list below.
+Dairy Grazier youth apprentices must complete a total of 13 competencies, 12 from the list below.
 If necessary, employers can substitute 1 competency with another occupationally appropriate skill.
-That skill should be added to the competency list for assessment.
+Substitutions must be added to the competency list for assessment.
+Note: The successful completion of Animal Fundamentals is required prior to starting this pathway.

-Competencies
+Dairy Grazier Competencies